Air Purifiers and Dust: What They Can Do (and What They Can’t)

 SA600 air purifier in lounge with pets, woman and child

-Small wooden figure pushing a Smart Air Sqair air purifier on a wooden table with a white wall in the background
+Wooden man figure pushing a Smart Air Sqair air purifier on a table with a white background and blurred plant in foreground